livianshrawnia/twitter-security-project/README.md

   * https://books-library-project.herokuapp.com/api/web/account/signin (to signin to the application, you will receive token here, put that token in `authBearerToken` environment variable)
   * https://books-library-project.herokuapp.com/api/web/book/buy (to buy books from library, you can buy upto two books)
   * https://books-library-project.herokuapp.com/api/web/book/buy/list (to view the books brought by user, as well as check https://books-library-project.herokuapp.com/api/web/book/list api to confirm, books that user brought are removed from the library)
-  * `NOTE` : Please go through sll steps in sequential order for best result.
+  * `NOTE` : Please go through all steps in sequential order for best result.

 ## Install